Excel Subtract Date (Table of Contents )

 Overview of Excel Subtract Date

 Working with dates in Excel is common for someone being a data analyst, isn’t it?
 You might have worked on a lot of those.
-However, while working with a large set of dates, the possible chances are that you may encounter a situation where you want to find out the difference between the two dates.
-Maybe, you are interested in getting the number of days between two date values.
-I might be interested in finding out the number of months that are falling between those two dates or likewise being interested in years as well.
+However, while working with a large set of dates, the possible chances are that you may encounter a situation where you want to determine the difference between the two dates.
+Maybe you want to get the number of days between two date values.
+I might be interested in finding out the number of months that fall between those two dates or also being interested in years.
 It is an easy task at first when you look at it.

 Examples to Subtract Date in Excel

-Example #1 – Two Dates in Number of Days
+Example #1 – Two Dates in a Number of Days

 Consider data as shown below, where we have two columns named First Date and Second Date: